openresty/lua-nginx-module/README.markdown

 ```

 Named locations like `@foo` are not allowed due to a limitation in
-the nginx core.
+the Nginx core.
 Use normal locations combined with the `internal` directive to
 prepare internal-only locations.

 An optional option table can be fed as the second